 When pH is down, HCO3 is down = Acidosis

-And yes, ABG problems can be solved work using the tic-tac-toe method.
+And yes, ABG problems can be solved by using the tic-tac-toe method.
 All you have to do is make a blank chart similar to this:

 6. Mark the Chart